10 Things You Didn’t Know About Led Zeppelin ‘IV’

 Considering how this project has been so endlessly dissected, it might seem difficult to compile a list of 10 things you didn't know about Led Zeppelin IV.
 But that's just what we asked from George Case, author of Led Zeppelin FAQ: All That's Left to Know About the Greatest Hard Rock Band of All Time.

 Far from a typical biography, Case's book jumps in a dizzying but wonderful way across years and topics to explore the band's work from every perspective possible.
 As Case explains, "I started off as a fan, but I wanted to write more than just the traditional fan biography.
 I wanted to dig a little more into the whole cultural background of what Zeppelin was doing when they were actually an active group."

 This is partially done to debunk the sometimes erroneous legends that have surrounded the band over the years: "There seems to have been a mythology put onto them since they broke up, and the fan community has read so much into the music and the album covers and what the band was doing, and when you go back to the actual interviews of what they said they were doing it, they're actually a lot more off-hand about it than people might suspect."

-It’s a fantastic read and we highly suggest you check it out.
-If you scroll down below, you might even win your own free copy.
-In the meantime, here’s 10 Things You Didn’t Know About Led Zeppelin ‘IV’:
+It's a fantastic read and we highly suggest you check out the book – and of course, this list of 10 Things You Didn't Know About Led Zeppelin IV.

 1. They had a good reason for not including their name or faces on the cover.